-Things that may increase the risk of postpartum endometritis include:
+Things that may increase the risk for the pregnant person include:

 - Cesarean section delivery

 - Postpartum hemorrhage

 - Being in labor for a long time

 - Membranes that are broken for a long time during labor

 - Devices put in the uterus before, during, or after birth